Jitgitbit/python-exercise-one/comments.md

 NOTE: List Comprehensions: nesting within nesting within nesting... .
 Why blockchain is the blockchain!

 NOTE: The Lambda fn =kindOfLike= an anonymous inline helperfunction.

+NOTE: sha256 is simply an algorythm which creates a 64 character hash !